Full Day (Duration: 10h approx.)

 Price from: 105.00 euros

 Malaga is the major coastal city of Andalucia and is a genuine and typical Andaluz city with a gritty individualism untouched by tourism and, to a large extent, the passage of time.

-This illustrious past has left its imprint on the historic centre, particularly around La Alcazaba, a fortress which dates back to 1065 and is now a fascinating archaeological museum.
-Also worth a visit is the nearby castle which was rebuilt by the Moors and is today a traditional parador (state hotel) with superb panoramic views.
-Pablo Picasso is the city´s famous son and there are several galleries showing his work, including the 16th century Museum of Fine Arts, adjacent to the Cathedral.
+This illustrious past has left its imprint on the historic center, particularly around La Alcazaba, a fortress which dates back to 1065 and is now a fascinating archaeological museum.
+Also worth a visit is a nearby castle which was rebuilt by the Moors and is today a traditional Parador (state hotel) with superb panoramic views.
+Pablo Picasso is the city´s famous son and there are several galleries showing his work, including the 16th-century Museum of Fine Arts, adjacent to the Cathedral.
 His birthplace in Plaza Merced is today an archive of his life and works and open to the public.

 We will visit Mijas, a typical whitewashed village of the Costa del Sol and the white capital of the burro-taxi.
 The municipality of Mijas in the Costa del Sol is one of the most beautiful villages in Andalucía, a village nestled in the mountains keeping the typical charm of the white Andalusian villages.